Irish Culture at Gaelic Park

 Gaelic Park is proud to host this multi-generational tradition, which was started by the late Martin Fahey in 1967.
 Various Irish step dancing schools from the entire Chicagoland area are featured each evening of Ireland on Parade.
 In addition, there is Ceili and Set Dancing and musical entertainment is provided by The Irish Musicians of Chicago, an organization which consists of local artists who are dedicated to the perpetuation of traditional Irish Music

-On Memorial Day weekend, Gaelic Park hosts its Annual Indoor/Outdoor Irish Fest.
-A wide variety of entertainment performing on 5 stages, unlimited free carnival rides, kid’s entertainment, free parking, theatre, and dance are all included in the admission price.
-To learn more about the fest, visit the official website at chicagogaelicparkirishfest.org
+This August, Gaelic Park hosts its Annual Indoor/Outdoor Irish Fest.
+A wide variety of entertainment performing on 5 stages, kid’s entertainment, free parking, theatre, and dance are all included in the admission price.

 The Chicago Feis

 “Feis” (pronounced phonetically “fesh” in English) is an Irish word meaning “festival” and has come to describe a traditional Gaelic arts and culture festival.

 In Ancient Ireland, communities placed great importance on local festivals, where people could come together in song, dance, music, theatre and sport.
 The largest of these was the Aonach, the great festival at Tara, which was then the city of Ireland’s Ard Rí, or “High King”.